 – Colin, UK, Jan 2020

 The best event to watch brown bears, wolves, bison and experience true wilderness

-Join us in the wildest part of Polish Eastern Carpathians at the most picturesque time of the year.
-Go tracking large mammals and immerse in the unspoiled landscapes.
-Experience the silence and unscathed nature at your own pace..
+Join our top local guides in the wildest part of Polish Eastern Carpathians at the most picturesque time of the year.
+Go tracking large mammals, immerse in the dense forest, vast meadows and unspoiled landscapes.
+Experience the natural silence and see the unparalleled nature.